simona-nistico/AE-XAD_repo/README.md

 *latent_dim* represents the dimension of the latent space.
 *intermediate_dim* intermediate dimention between *flat_dim* and *latent_dim*. it is recommended that its value is major than *latent_dim* and minor then *flat_dim*.

-The recomended network for the mvtec dataset is the **conv_deep** one.
+The recommended network for the mvtec dataset is the **conv_deep** one.

 ## Trainer

-The **Trainer** class is devoted to taking care of inizializing and network and carrying out its training.
-It allows also to extracts the heatmaps, the outlierness scores and the reconstructed images of the the considered test set.
+The **Trainer** class is devoted to taking care of initializing and network and carrying out its training.
+It allows also to extracts the heatmaps, the outlierness scores and the reconstructed images of the considered test set.
-To perform the inizialization the following code can be used:
+To perform the initialization the following code can be used:

 ```
 trainer = Trainer(latent_dim, lambda_p, lambda_s, f, path, AE_type, batch_size=None, silent=False, use_cuda=True,